-Every penetration tester goes through several rites of passage on their path from lowly nessus monkey to experienced pentester.
+Every pentester goes through rites of passage on their path from lowly nessus monkey to experienced pentester.
 I wouldn't say that these are my favourites but they are surprisingly common.
 How many have you checked off the list?

 Not being prepared